 Which school do you want to support?

 No matter where a child lives in the state of California, there is a public school district obligated to provide him or her with a free public education.
 If you think of the state as a jigsaw puzzle with the districts as the pieces, you will be close to the reality.
-By the way, that puzzle has more than 950 pieces, not counting the state's 58 County Offices of Education.
+By the way, that puzzle has about 1,000 pieces, not counting the state's 58 County Offices of Education.

 But wait, there are some additional wrinkles.
 (Are you surprised?)

 For one, not all California school districts serve the full range of grade levels from kindergarten to high school.
 Actually, only about a third of them are "unified" districts, meaning they include schools serving every grade level from kindergarten to 12th grade.
-California has over 80 high school districts and the rest of the 950 are elementary districts, typically serving grades K-8.
+California has over 80 high school districts.
+The rest are elementary districts, typically serving grades K-8.

 In some ways, state law treats all of these districts the same.
 They are, for example, the "fiscal agents" for local school funds.
 Districts are responsible for passing an annual budget, hiring staff, submitting data to the state about their students, and much more.
 They are also required by state law to have a publicly elected school board.
 (When boards have vacancies, they can make appointments to fill them until the next regular election.)
 School boards are responsible for setting policy in a district and hiring the superintendent.
 The superintendent has the job of implementing policies, managing the district, and making all other hiring decisions.

 A bit of education jargon worth knowing is the term "Local Education Agency," usually abbreviated as LEA.
 Most LEAs are school districts, but county offices of education and charter schools (which are independent of districts) are also LEAs.